 This month's ASA warning reminds bloggers that they are breaking these specific rules from the CAP's code:

+journalism.
 The ASA warning seems to realise this, so says it will also go after the providers of the products, as will Trading Standards.
 What if a freelance blogger forgets to disclose they received a few quid to write something nice?
-Could the company who paid
+Could the

 Microsoft has admited to punishing Xbox One owners who used strong language in videos posted on the platform.

 The new Xbox One went on sale last week and users soon started complaining when they got banned from Internet-connected activities through Xbox Live accounts, including the ability to upload videos to share clips and commentary from their games.

 If users use strong language in video comments they run the risk of getting blocked, which some users say they found out without warning, according to Xbox message boards where members vented frustration .

 The censorship seems to be Microsoft's attempts to combat vitriol on its new platform, and has been implemented via temporary bans to users.

 Microsoft confirmed suspensions over 'conduct violations in Upload Studio'.